-Through services like testing, comprehensive risk counseling, and pre-exposure prophylaxis (PrEP), we can reduce the spread of HIV and other STIs (sexually transmitted infections) and improve the health of our community.
+Through services like testing, CLEAR counseling, and pre-exposure prophylaxis (PrEP), we can reduce the spread of HIV and other STIs (sexually transmitted infections) and improve the health of our community.

 Activities like engaging in oral, vaginal, or anal sex, sex without a condom, sex with multiple partners, sex with anonymous partners, or sex while under the influence of drugs or alcohol increase a person's risk for acquiring STIs and HIV.
 At The Damien Center, we empower individuals to make positive choices that reduce their risk of infection through a variety of approaches, from medical treatment to mental health counseling.

 While abstinence is the only way to eliminate the risk of contracting HIV and STIs, other prevention tools, like counseling, prophylactic use, and medications, are very effective at keeping people sexually healthy.
 Our prevention team works individually with each patient to develop a strategy that meets their unique health needs.
 Our services are free and confidential, and in most cases do not require an appointment.
 Walk-ins are welcome!

 Protect yourself and your partner, get safer sex tips, and learn about current methods to prevent the spread of HIV.
 Meet with a prevention team member to learn more about your personal risk profile and find out how modern prevention practices can fit your lifestyle.